 For the big bunny, you are going to need some muscle and a friend.
 To make sure the bunny form stays a bunny, the wire gauge needs to be low.
 But, low gauge means more of a challenge sculpting.
 Maybe a little sweat. : )

-First, enlarge the bunny sculpture to just about 3 feet.
+First, enlarge the bunny pattern to just about 3 feet.
 Then, using a strong set of pliers, bend the wire around the image.
 A friend comes in handy to hold the already sculpted wire in place.

 Bend the wire at each ‘corner’.